Alouigi34/musicAI/README.md

 Step 2: Train the AI models using the provided function train_from_midi_song_and_create_models.py.
 This function currently supports the creation of 3 AI models that are saved as kerras models as well as tflite models.
 The conversion is necessary for using the models in real time afterwards.

 (Step 3a: Run use_trained_models_to_make_suggestions.py function.
 This function provides suggestions to a performer based on her/his choices.
-The suggestions of the 3 AI models are printed.)
+The suggestions of the 3 AI models are printed.Illustrative only, only one input is provided to the AI models to make one prediction)

 Step 3b: Run read_input_and_use_trained_models_to_make_suggestions.py.
 This function provides suggestions to a performer in real time based on her/his choices.
 The suggestions of the 3 AI models are presented as notes in 3 vertically positioned keyboards.
 This GUI provides note suggestions as well as dynamic range suggestions.